CI/CD Integration

 Generic CI usage

-Any CI system that can run shell commands works.
-The pattern is the same:
+Any CI system that runs shell commands works:

 # Install